 Notes

-- You can adjust the sweetness to your preference.
+• You can adjust the sweetness to your preference.
 Strawberries everywhere will have different levels of sweetness.
 It is ultimately up to you how sweet you want to make the sauce.
-Adding more sugar 1 tablespoon at a time and mixing it in will yield the best results.
-If you made the sauce too sweet add another 1 teaspoon of lemon juice to counter balance the sweetness.
+Adding more sugar 1 tbsp at a time and mixing it in will yield the best results.
+If you made the sauce too sweet add another 1 tsp of lemon juice to counter balance the sweetness.